yieldthedog/yieldthedog.github.com/source/_posts/2012-07-15-command-line-gems.markdown

 convert units

 - [Zcat, Zless, Zgrep, Zdiff](http://www.thegeekstuff.com/2009/05/zcat-zless-zgrep-zdiff-zcmp-zmore-gzip-file-operations-on-the-compressed-files/)
-you do not have to extract an archive of a log if you want to take a short look into it, just use `zless`and `zgrep`
+you do not have to extract an archive of a log if you want to take a short look, just use `zless`and `zgrep`

 - kill - pause and continue
 you do not have to always kill a process and restart it, kill can pause and start processes, too: